If Alexa now works (also) in Space-breakinglatest.news-Breaking Latest News

-Alexa will come launched into space with the Artemis 1 missionscheduled for August 29th with departure from Kennedy Space Center, Florida: Amazon’s virtual assistant will be aboard NASA’s Orion spacecraft, unmanned, integrated into the Callisto system, developed by Lockheed Martin which has also started a collaboration with Cisco.
+Alexa will come launched into space with the Artemis 1 missionscheduled for today’s Italian evening (Saturday 3 September), departing from Kennedy Space Center, Florida: Amazon’s virtual assistant will be aboard NASA’s Orion spacecraft, unmanned, integrated into the Callisto system, developed by Lockheed Martin which has also started a collaboration with Cisco.

 The goal is to conduct tests on Alexa in space, to allow astronauts to interact with computers in the future through voice command during the flight, and on the Webex videoconferencing platform.
 In this case, Cisco provides software and applications to make remote connections between the crew and users who in the future will be able to receive messages and video transmission on Earth.